Pete Bader – A gunman in the Mason County War of Texas. His brother, Charles Bader, was killed by Johnny Ringo.

 Pete Bishop – A gunman and saloon owner, Bishop killed two men in December 1871.

 Blackie Black – A gunman and teamster, Black killed several men in Texas in the early 1850s.

-Andy Blevins, aka: Andy Cooper (18??-1887) – Blevins was reportedly wanted for cattle rustling and murder in Texas before he and his family moved to Pleasant Valley, Arizona and began ranching.
-The Blevins soon found themselves in the midst of a local range war between the Graham and Tewksbury factions, called the Pleasant Valley War.
+Andy Blevins, aka: Andy Cooper (18??-1887) – Blevins was reportedly wanted for cattle rustling and murder in Texas before he and his family moved to Pleasant Valley, Arizona, and began ranching.
+The Blevins soon found themselves during a local range war between the Graham and Tewksbury factions, called the Pleasant Valley War.
 The dispute was between cattlemen and sheepherders, who were fighting over property lines and water rights.
-Blevins soon hired his gun out to the cattle-herding Grahams, and killed two men, including the leader of the sheepherder’s faction.
+Blevins soon hired his gun out to the cattle-herding Grahams and killed two men, including the leader of the sheepherder’s faction.
 Two days later, on September 4, 1887, Blevins was shot down by Commodore Perry Owens, the sheriff in Holbrook, Arizona.
 In the gunbattle, Owens also killed Andy’s brother Sam Blevins and another cohort named Mose Roberts.

 John Blevins – A gunman in the Pleasant Valley War of Arizona.

 Blind Joe – A New Mexico gunman, Joe was killed on the Mescalero Apache Reservation in January 1908.